DoingData/java_apps-1/README.md

 ## Enhancements and Issues
 With the current implementation the app might run into an OutOfMemoryError.
 All lines of a file are stored in a list, no matter if the match the expression or not.
-If the directory containes very big files, allocating memory for the list can become a problem.
+If the directory contains very big files, allocating memory for the list can become a problem.
 Another problem could be the list containing all matching lines.
 This list grows until all files are processed.
 Only then are the matching lines written into the file.